O-Pawel/top-of-himalayas/README.md

 - Find out when and who was the first to reach each of the world's 8,000m peaks
 - First winter ascent of every peak
 - Some information about four Himalayan climbers

+All this information you can find here: https://o-pawel.github.io/top-of-himalayas/